FAQs and how to choose

 We really spent a lot of the R&D time on making sure all the models work in all the ranges.
 Every design needs to open up in the low register to let you develop a big, resonant sound.
 And up top they need to give you a little bit of resistance and brighten up to keep everything efficient.
 None of our models go into production without these characteristics.

 Where they differ though; low players often valuable more flexible slotting and have different sound preferences.
-In general our deeper, more open cups (GH, GC, GS, C) tend to give more flexibility where the shallower cups (GD, MD and to a lesser extent the G) tend to slot a little harder.
+In general our deeper, more open cups (GH, GC, GS) tend to give more flexibility where the shallower cups (GD, MD, G) tend to slot a little harder.
+The CV, GM, LA, and M aim for a "middle of the road" slot width suitable for most playing.

 "Do I want a deep or shallow cup?"